In a Sentimental Mood

 "In a Sentimental Mood" is a jazz composition by Duke Ellington.
 He composed the piece in 1935 and recorded it with his orchestra during the same year.
 Lyrics were written by Manny Kurtz; Ellington's manager Irving Mills gave himself a percentage of the publishing, so the song was credited to all three.
 Other popular versions in 1935/36 were by Benny Goodman and by Mills Blue Rhythm Band.
+The opening notes of the song's melody resemble Gershwin's 1926 "Someone To Watch Over Me".

 Background

 According to Ellington, the song was born in Durham, North Carolina.
 "We had played a big dance in a tobacco warehouse, and afterwards a friend of mine, an executive in the North Carolina Mutual Insurance Company, threw a party for Amy.
 I was playing piano when another one of our friends had some trouble with two chicks.
 To pacify them, I composed this there and then, with one chick standing on each side of the piano."
 The recording featured solos by Otto Hardwicke, Harry Carney, Lawrence Brown, and Rex Stewart.